Accounts Receivable Factoring for Your Business

 Since approval for accounts receivable factoring is based on the creditworthiness of your customers, it’s a great option for business owners who have been unable to obtain bank financing.
 If you need additional funds to take on new clients, purchase new supplies, invest in marketing, etc. and don’t want to deal with extra debt on your balance sheet, then factoring is definitely an option worth exploring for your business.

-Keep in mind that receivables factoring companies won’t typically work with B2C companies.
+Keep in mind that account receivables factoring companies won’t typically work with B2C companies.
 In order to qualify, you must work with government or business customers.